psycopg/psycopg2/doc/advanced.rst

 former query and will temporarily go to synchronous mode until the first of the two queries is executed.

-Cursors now have some extra methods that make them usefull during asynchronous queries:
+Cursors now have some extra methods that make them useful during asynchronous queries:

 :meth:`cursor.fileno`